9th Annual Updates from ASH 2023: Practice Changing Abstracts

 The University of Chicago Pritzker School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Other healthcare professionals will receive a Certificate of Participation.
+Other participants will receive a Certificate of Participation.
 For information on the applicability and acceptance of Certificates of Participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by the ACCME, please consult your professional licensing board.

 Please Note: The credit claiming process will close three months after the conference end date.
 Requests to claim credit after three months will be subject to additional fees.